-2.1 An abortion would be lawful in the following circumstances:

-1. if the pregnancy has not exceeded its 24th week, when a woman consents to the surgical or medical procedure used by a medical practitioner to terminate her pregnancy a. a woman consents to the surgical or medical procedure which is used to terminate her pregnancy b. a medical practitioner determines that the abortion is necessary because of the risk of harm to the woman if the pregnancy is not terminated, or two medical practitioners independently determine that the abortion is necessary because of the risk of harm to the woman if the pregnancy is not terminated c. that medical practitioner (or one of them if the two medical practitioner option is chosen) performs, or supervises the performance of, the abortion d. the risk of harm may be determined in one of the ways set out in options 1, 2, and 3 in Model A.
+- 2.1 An abortion would be lawful in the following circumstances: - 1. if the pregnancy has not exceeded its 24th week, when a woman consents to the surgical or medical procedure used by a medical practitioner to terminate her pregnancy14 - 2. once the pregnancy has exceeded its 24^{th} week, if - a. a woman consents to the surgical or medical procedure which is used to terminate her pregnancy - b. a medical practitioner determines that the abortion is necessary because of the risk of harm to the woman if the pregnancy is not terminated, or two medical practitioners independently determine that the abortion is necessary because of the risk of harm to the woman if the pregnancy is not terminated - c. that medical practitioner (or one of them if the two medical practitioner option is chosen) performs, or supervises the performance of, the abortion - d. the risk of harm may be determined in one of the ways set out in options 1, 2, and 3 in Model A.